 The most personal thing you can have in Counter-Strike Global Offensive is your Config.
 Most people copy configs from pro players more than adjusted one for themselves.
 A lot of individuals are looking for things like cs go config pro.
-Why ?
+Why?
 Only because it takes a lot of work to make one for yourself, and for most people, it’s hard to understand the meaning of all these commands.
 So why not copying something that is already made and tested by the best right?
-Well, it’s more like buying the same outfit as your favourite actor is wearing in his size, it will not fit you and will look silly on you.
+Well, it’s more like buying the same outfit as your favorite actor is wearing in his size, it will not fit you and will look silly on you.
 What we will show you in this article is how to get that great outfit but in your size.
-Most settings in CS GO CONFIG are working for the person who made it, so running it on different resolution then the owner will give you an entirely different feel of it.
-Of course, we should use common useful changes which pro players are using, like zoomed out radar or wall wipes when moving, but we can just add it to our very own config instead of copying everything as it is.
+Most settings in CS GO CONFIG are working for the person who made it, so running it on different resolutions, then the owner will give you an entirely different feel of it.
+Of course, we should use frequent useful changes which pro players are using, like zoomed out radar or wall wipes when moving, but we can just add it to our very own config instead of copying everything as it is.
 We will show you how to do this!

 CS GO Config Location

 Where is the csgo config file located?
 Our configs are saving now in two different directions, and it might be slightly confusing.
 You can see that login in on smurf account where all your settings are changed.
 The first place where we are storing our configs is in: